-Subject: Art Year: 7 Assessment Point: Spring Key concepts: Colour Theory Brush control and mark-r Colour mixing and blendi Analysis of Art work naking de ng ar eveloping and apply thi • how to analyse images and how to handle colour in paint bughtfully respond to Jasper Developing an image
+Subject: Art Year: 7 Assessment Point: Spring Key concepts: Colour Theory Brush control and mark-ma Colour mixing and blending Analysis of Art work Developing an image develop and app ng an idea.
+They will also lea ng how to analyse images and rn how to handle colour in paint thoughtfully respond to Jasper

-Skills AO1: Critical Research Mastered I show or explain how symbols or codes are used to communicate.
+Skills Mastered AO1: Critical Research I show or explain how symbols or codes are used to communicate.
 I make clear use of these techniques in my own work I can identify how fundamental elements create effects I consider the artists' intentions or inspirations within my critical analysis and artistic response AO2: Explore and Create I am able to use several materials and explore alternative approaches in deciding an image, and being able to review what is most appropriate to Jasper Johns and other artists.
 I am able to work safely and with an awareness of other people and use materials with care.
 I organise workspace efficiently and use materials with care AO3: Record Skills I can select and record observations from direct and secondary sources using a range of materials.
 I can demonstrate a good level of control, awareness of shape, shading and colour within my recordings and exploration.
 I show skill when recording shape, shading, texture and colour.
 AO4: Personal Response I make clear connections cultural research, observation.
 I comment on my work, describing how it achieves my intentions.
 I explain how I have made use of ideas from cultural research and observation.
 I complete work on time and I am organised with my independent work.
 Confident AO1: Critical Research I explain the links between own work and Jasper Johns I can express my views clearly with reasons.